International Student Admission

 We welcome applicants from around the world, and do not discriminate based on country of origin.
 The application process for non US citizens is the same as for US citizens.
 The information below may prove especially helpful for international applicants.

 Being able to effectively communicate in English is critical to succeeding at Colburn, which is why English proficiency is a requirement for admission.
-In order to demonstrate proficiency, applicants who are not native-English speakers must take the Test of English as a Foreign Language (TOEFL).
-To prevent delays in the application process, you must take the TOEFL test no later than November 1 in the year prior to your desired enrollment date (i.e. no later than November 1, 2018 for a desired enrollment in the fall of 2019).
+In order to demonstrate proficiency, applicants who are not native English speakers must take the Test of English as a Foreign Language (TOEFL).
+To prevent delays in the application process, it is recommended that you take the TOEFL test no later than November 1 in the year prior to your desired enrollment date (i.e. no later than November 1, 2018 for a desired enrollment in the fall of 2019).

 You can find information about the nearest testing center on the TOEFL website.
 Be sure to enter the Colburn code “8477” on your test document so we receive your official score.

 PD: 65 ibt

 If you are invited to the live audition, you may also be asked to interview with faculty and staff for further assessment of your English proficiency.

 If you believe your English skills are strong enough to be granted a TOEFL waiver and you meet the requirements below, you may request a waiver.
 Please note that waivers are granted at the discretion of the Admissions office, and meeting the requirements listed below is not a guarantee a waiver.

 - Bachelor of Music applicants: Attended at least four years of secondary school in an English-language institution.